kyungok-lee/claude-code-partner-certification/README.md

      - scripts/ — Executable code
      - references/ — Additional documentation
      - assets/ — Images, templates, or other data files

+  - Using script : The key instruction to include in your SKILL.md is to tell Claude to **run the script, not read** it.

 What does the skill do?
 When should Claude use it?